-How East Africa is cracking down on 'fake news'
+East Africa cracks down on 'fake news'

 President Kenyatta said in a statement that the new law would provide a legal basis to prosecute cybercrimes, including child pornography, computer fraud and identity theft.

-The law also criminalises "unauthorised interference to a computer system" saying that offenders will be fined $100,000 or five years in prison if it threatens national security or results in financial loss.
+The law also criminalises "unauthorised interference" with a computer system saying that offenders will be fined $100,000 or five years in prison if it threatens national security or results in financial loss.

 In March, several MPs complained of cyber bullying, with some lawmakers saying they had been receiving unsolicited nude pictures while others said their names had been used to open fake social media accounts.